davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 return false; // empty
 ```

 Once again, this is a perfectly valid transformation for single-threaded code, but it's a disaster for our queue.
-What if `put()` runs after we read `entries[i]` into `temp`, but before we check `tail > head`?
+What if `put()` runs *after* we read `entries[i]` into `temp`, but *before* we check `tail > head`?
 Then we'd read a null entry (`put()` really hadn't started yet) but later see an entry is available (because by then, `put()` had run to completion).
 This is a new bug with the same symptoms: the return value is true but the entry isn't initialized.
 That's what the new fence in `poll()` fixes.

-Now I don't know about you, but this second bug makes *me* nervous.
+Now I don't know about you, but this second bug makes *me* kinda nervous.
 So far the CPU has come up with two different ways to break our code, and both were the kinds of subtle, impossible-to-repro problems that can slip through review and testing and then run roughshod through production.
 When is this going to end?
 How do we know when the CPU is out of tricks to throw at us?
 Can we ever declare our queue correct?

-Seems like a good time to actively prove our queue works.
+Maybe we should try to prove our queue works.

 ## Reasoning about Fences

 No more shooting from the hip and reasoning based on what we expect.
 To show the bug is fixed, we need to understand what guarantees the CPU gives us, and use those to justify what we did.
-We need to that rules-lawyering friend you keep inviting to your DnD sessions for some reason.
+We need to channel the energy of that rules-lawyering friend who you keep inviting to your DnD sessions for some reason.

 There are four steps needed to hand off an entry through the queue: